-Make sure to dress properly when visiting Thai temples – shoulders and knees covered for both sexes.
-The more formal your clothes, the better – add such an outfit to your Thailand packing list.
+Make sure to dress properly when visiting Thai temples and royal palaces – shoulders and knees covered for both sexes.
+The more formal your clothes, the better.

 Thailand’s beloved monarchy is a particularly vital chapter of Yee’s book, with lots of interesting background detail.
 If you’re going to do anything right in Thailand – make sure it’s this one.

-Kenny Yee’s book is a fantastic start, and you’ll arrive more informed than 95% of other tourists to Thailand.
+The Do’s and Dont’s in Thailand book is a fantastic intro to Thai culture, and you’ll arrive more informed than 95% of other tourists to Thailand.
 If coming with children, teach them in advance about taking off their shoes and watching where they put their feet in public.
 You’ll even learn how, when and why to wai.

 In Thailand, don’t touch anyone’s head – not even children.
 It’s the most important part of the body.